-We tested how a model in which the flow law parameters were modified to produce a self-consistent rheology that yields a stronger lithosphere and weaker asthenosphere than the reference models compared to models with artificially prescribed regions of higher/lower viscosity.
-To do this, we used a simple optimisation algorithm to find a combination of flow law parameters that yielded an increase/reduction in viscosity in the lithosphere/asthenosphere (further detail in Maunder et al., 2016).
+prescribed regions of higher or lower viscosity.
+To do this, we used a simple optimisation algorithm to find a combination of flow law parameters that yielded an increase or reduction in viscosity in the lithosphere-asthenosphere (further detail in Maunder et al., 2016).
 We required that the modified composite rheology still satisfied the set of Earth-like conditions that Garel et al. (2014) imposed.
-These conditions include: (i) that viscosities of the upper mantle and lower mantle will be in a range reasonable for postglacial rebound (Paulson and Richards, 2009), (ii) Peierls low temperature plasticity is required to control deformation in the lower lithosphere and in the slab once subducted, to account for deep slab weakening, (iii) the transition from dislocation to diffusion creep as the dominant deformation mechanism is required to comply with the depth range inferred from seismic anisotropy (i.e. around 250 km depth in background mantle (Ranalli, 1995)).
-We optimised the values of the activation energy and volume, the pre-factor and the stress exponent values of diffusion, dislocation and Peierls creep to achieve a lower asthenospheric and higher lithospheric viscosity without significantly modifying the lithospheric thickness of the reference models.
+These conditions include the following: (i) viscosities of the upper mantle and lower mantle will be in a range reasonable for postglacial rebound (Paulson and Richards, 2009); (ii) Peierls low-temperature plasticity is required to control deformation in the lower lithosphere and in the slab once subducted, to account for deep slab weakening; (iii) the transition from dislocation to diffusion creep as the dominant deformation mechanism is required to comply with the depth range inferred from seismic anisotropy (i.e. around 250 km depth in background mantle; Ranalli, 1995).
+We optimised the values of the activation energy and volume, the pre-factor and the stress exponent values of diffusion, dislocation, and Peierls creep to achieve a lower asthenospheric and higher lithospheric viscosity without significantly modifying the lithospheric thickness of the reference models.
 Table S1-1 lists the set of modified parameters that satisfies all constraints.
 We then tested that under the new rheology, subduction remained viable.
 We found that, in addition to adjusting the overall rheological parameters, we needed to increase the strength of the weak layer to limit subduction velocities (and avoid slab detachment) early in the evolution of the model.

 All these conditions together strongly narrow the set of possible rheological parameters that allow strengthening of the lithosphere while weakening the asthenosphere, and we were not able to strengthen the lithosphere as much as in the artificially scaled rheology models without stalling subduction.
 This is due to the nature of self-consistent rheology, which couples the strength of the plate and its thickness.
 Any plates with 10 times higher strength were also thicker thus additionally increasing bending resistance and impeding subduction.
-Fig. S2-2 shows how the evolution of subducting plate morphology and trench retreat are similar to our models where we artificially lower the viscosity of the asthenosphere and increased the viscosity of the lithosphere.
+Figure S2-2 shows how the evolution of subducting plate morphology and trench retreat are similar to our models where we artificially lower the viscosity of the asthenosphere and increase the viscosity of the lithosphere.